Boloco

-Boloco (from Boston Local Company) is an American chain of fast casual restaurants in the northeastern United States.
-Based in Hanover, New Hampshire, the chain—known for its wraps, smoothies, and burritos—has two locations as of 2025.
+Boloco (from Boston Local Company) is an American fast casual restaurant and former restaurant chain in the northeastern United States.
+Based in Boston, Massachusetts, the restaurant—known for its wraps, smoothies, and burritos—has one location as of 2025.
+Due to the sale of the building, Boloco was due to close for business at the end of September 2026 after 29 years, but the building owner has extended things for another two weeks.

 The chain was founded in 1996 as Under Wraps by Adam Liebman, Gregg Harris, John Pepper and Jason Hutchinson.
 It shortly thereafter rebranded as The Wrap before expanding in the Boston area through its purchase of Jera's Juice and Wrap Culture.
 After being acquired, the chain rebranded as Boloco in 2005.
 Franchised locations were then divested in 2007 and renamed Currito.
 The local founders took back control of the company in 2014, a time when there were 22 owned locations throughout the northeast and DC area.
 Since 2014, the company has been downsizing.

 Over its history, Boloco has been known as a socially responsible company, notably paying employees higher than the minimum wage and pursuing environmental accreditations such as being certified as a B Corp and a Certified Green Restaurant.